 Sarah Cazorla, MD ’11 always knew exactly how competitive it was to pursue plastic surgery, her career goal since high school.
-She came up with backup plans at every step in her journey just in case, including: biomedical research, public health work, and medical translation (she speaks Spanish and Portuguese during undergrad at the University of Tampa).
+She came up with backup plans at every step in her journey just in case, including: biomedical research, public health work, and medical translation (she studied Spanish and Portuguese during undergrad at the University of Tampa).

 She didn’t end up needing any of them—although her proficiency with languages comes in handy when speaking with patients.
 After graduating from AUC, Dr. Cazorla matched into general surgery at Texas Tech University Health Sciences Center and continued on to earn a fellowship in plastic and reconstructive surgery at the University of Virginia School of Medicine.

 That’s not to say her journey has been easy.
 “Some residency programs don’t realize that international medical schools like AUC have curriculums are equivalent to stateside schools, or that we do our rotations alongside U.S. medical students," she says.

 Dr. Cazorla maintains that not only has her education been equivalent to that of a U.S. medical school, she’s also gained valuable experience unique to international schools.

 “Through AUC’s clinical affiliates, we’re exposed to diverse hospital settings throughout our training and have the advantage of learning from many different physicians—which helped me advance in technical skills,” says Dr. Cazorla.
 “As Caribbean medical schools continue to establish themselves as programs that turn out strong surgeons, the doors will keep opening for graduates.”